Medical Council of Canada — MCC

 Adaptive AI Question Selection

-Our AI identifies your weakest therapeutic areas and serves more cases in those topics.
+Our AI identifies your weakest clinical domains and serves more questions in those areas.
 Efficient, targeted study that adapts to your performance.

 Performance Analytics

-Track your accuracy by therapeutic area, monitor improvement trends, and identify exactly which drug classes need more review before exam day.
+Track your accuracy by clinical domain, monitor improvement trends, and identify exactly which therapeutic areas need more review before exam day.

 TDM Study Approach